OBJECTIVE OF THIS POLICY

 Where possible, we will attempt to resolve your complaint at the first point of contact.
 If we are unable to resolve your complaint at the first point of contact, we will undertake an investigation of your complaint and provide you with our findings.

-If you are not satisfied with how your complaint has been handled, or the resolution provided by us, you can contact the Australian Health Practitioner Regulation Agency (AHPRA) or Occupational Therapy Australia.
+If you are not satisfied with how your complaint has been handled, or the resolution provided by us, you can contact the Australian Health Practitioner Regulation Agency (AHPRA), Occupational Therapy Australia or the NDIS Commission for NDIS related complaints.

 • Australian Health Practitioner Regulation Agency (AHPRA).